sundeepbassi/djangopetblog/README.md

 The information about the fun facts about cats was taken from Purina [Purina](https://www.purina.co.uk/articles/cats/behaviour/common-questions/fun-facts-about-cats)

 The information about rabbits was taken from National Geographic Kids [National Geographic Kids](https://www.natgeokids.com/uk/discover/animals/general-animals/10-hopping-fun-rabbit-facts/)

+The information about birds was taken from Write4Fun [Write4Fun](https://www.write4fun.net/view-entry/138318)  The image is from pixabay.

 Shanti also contributed posts to the blog and photos.